isabella232/asset-compute.en/help/deploy-custom-worker.md

 Use the URL in a [Processing Profile in Experience Manager as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/manage/asset-microservices-configure-and-use.html) to integrate your worker with [!DNL Experience Manager] as a Cloud Service.

 Ensure that your Firefly project and workspace correspond to the [!DNL Experience Manager] as a Cloud Service environment where you want to use your action.
 It has different environments for development, staging, and production.
 You can verify the environment by checking `AIO_runtime_*` credentials that are defined inside your ENV file in the root of your Firefly application.
 For example, to deploy to a `Stage` workspace, the `AIO_runtime_namespace` is of the format `xxxxxx_xxxxxxxxx_stage`.
-To integrate with Experience Manager as a Cloud Service Production environment, use worker URLs from your Firefly `Production` workspace.
-Do not use a personal workspace on critical [!DNL Experience Manager] environments.
+To integrate with [!DNL Experience Manager] as a Cloud Service Production environment, use worker URLs from your Firefly `Production` workspace.

+>[!CAUTION]
+>
+>Do not use a personal workspace on critical [!DNL Experience Manager] environments.

 >[!MORELIKETHIS]
 >